 To apply for private student loans you will need:

-- File formal application no later than a month before tuition is due
+- Application submitted no later than a month before tuition is due

 How to pay off your student loan

 Paying off student loans isn't easy.
 Americans owe a total of $1.7 trillion in student debt, a burden that can delay home ownership, starting a family and even retiring.

 Ill-informed recommendations for paying off student loans include credit card balance transfers or filing for bankruptcy, but these can worsen your financial situation.

 Some college students may be counting on student loan forgiveness to settle their debts.
 But this is only a viable option for federal student loans, and even then, it’s not a guarantee.
 Many of the existing federal forgiveness programs can be complicated to navigate, and it’s unclear whether the Biden administration one-time loan forgiveness plan will survive legal challenges.

 With this in mind, we have outlined some of the best practices to help you stay on top of your student loan debt:

 Private student loans begin accruing interest while you’re still in school.
 To keep accrued interest down, begin repayment as early as possible.
 You can save thousands of dollars over the life of the loan by keeping up with interest payments while you finish your degree.

 While borrowers wait to see where the Supreme Court lands on the question of whether the Biden administration can forgive billions of dollars of student debt, check to be sure you don’t qualify for any existing loan forgiveness programs.